-To properly track NVRA registrations, county elections officials record the serial numbers of the voter registration cards (VRCs) supplied to each NVRA office or site.
-NVRA agencies with multiple sites in a county should coordinate distribution of the VRCs with county elections officials to ensure proper tracking.
+To properly track NVRA registrations, county elections officials record the serial numbers of the voter registration cards (VRCs) supplied to each Voter Registration Agency (VRA) office or site.
+VRAs with multiple sites in a county should coordinate distribution of the VRCs with county elections officials to ensure proper tracking.

-County elections officials must report the number of voter registrations generated by each NVRA agency office or site in the county to the Secretary of State by the 10th day of every month.
-This report has two components and the Secretary of State has developed two reporting templates for the 58 counties that are emailed to the County Elections NVRA Coordinator each month: a one page report with category totals for non-DMV agencies and a spreadsheet that contains a page for each county with a list of the known NVRA agency offices and sites in the county.
-Each county elections official should maintain an up-to-date list of the NVRA agency offices and sites in the county and add new offices and sites to the list as appropriate.
+County elections officials must report the number of voter registrations generated by each VRA office or site in the county to the Secretary of State by the 10th day of every month.
+This report has two components and the Secretary of State has developed two reporting templates for the 58 counties that are emailed to the County Elections NVRA Coordinator each month: a one page report with category totals for non-DMV agencies and a spreadsheet that contains a page for each county with a list of the known VRA offices and sites in the county.
+Each county elections official should maintain an up-to-date list of the VRA offices and sites in the county and add new offices and sites to the list as appropriate.

 The National Voter Registration Act (NVRA) requires states to report biennially to the Election Assistance Commission (EAC) on the impact of the NVRA.
 Therefore, under the NVRA, county elections officials keep records and report to the Secretary of State's office the total numbers for:

-In 2002, Congress passed the Help America Vote Act (HAVA), which required each state to create a statewide voter registration database.
-California now has a centralized voter database, which links to county voter registration databases.
-As a result, overall data about voter registrations is automatically fed into the statewide database at the Secretary of State's office.
-The database currently does not have the capability of tracking the number of new or duplicate registrations coming from the specific categories listed above.
+In 2002, Congress passed the Help America Vote Act (HAVA), which required each state to create a statewide voter registration system.
+California now has a centralized voter system, which links to county voter registration systems.
+As a result, overall data about voter registrations is automatically fed into the statewide system at the Secretary of State's office.
+The system currently does not have the capability of tracking the number of new or duplicate registrations coming from the specific categories listed above.
 Therefore, counties must track this data separately and report it to the Secretary of State.

-*Voters may be placed on "inactive" status when an elections office receives information (for example, from the post office) indicating the voter has moved and the voter has not responded to an elections office request for address confirmation.
+*Voters will be given an "inactive" status when a county elections official receives information (for example, from the post office) indicating the voter has moved out of state or mail is returned undeliverable without a forwarding address.
 For more information on state law "change of address" and "inactive" status procedures, see California Elections Code sections 2220 to 2227.

-NVRA agencies must train employees annually and requires county election officials to assist with training, if requested by an NVRA agency.
+The NVRA requires VRAs to train employees annually and county elections officials to assist with training, if requested by a VRA.
 The Secretary of State has developed NVRA training materials for this purpose.

-The National Voter Registration Act (NVRA) requires counties to do the following in order to maintain an up-to-date list of voters within the county:
+The NVRA requires counties to do the following in order to maintain an up-to-date list of voters within the county: